 In a small-ish stockpot, add 1 cup of sugar.
 Toss in the lime zest.

 Take a picture and post it to Instagram and tag me in it.

 Add 2 cups of water and bring the whole thing to a boil.
 Chill the simple syrup until you are ready to use it.

 So now that I have all my ingredients, it’s a simple matter of assembly.
 I prefer my margaritas on the rocks and with salt, so this is literally the perfect recipe for me.
-The weird swampy looking jar of liquid on the far right is the lime infused simple syrup – which it absolutely worth the 7 minutes it took to make.
+The weird swampy-looking jar of liquid on the far right is the lime-infused simple syrup – which is absolutely worth the 7 minutes it took to make.

 We all know that Thanksgiving can be a stressful time for people, maybe a few of these margaritas will get you in the right state of mind.